 Chemical threats can come from things like terrorist attacks, or industrial or transportation accidents.
 They can even come from products used at home.
 The sites below can help you learn about different kinds of chemical dangers and what you can do to prepare for or respond to a threat.

-To report oil and chemical spills and radiation emergencies, call the National Response Center toll-free at 1-800-424-8802 or use the online reporting tool.
+To report oil and chemical spills: Call the National Response Center (NRC) toll-free at 1-800-424-8802.

-To report poison related emergencies, call the American Association of Poison Control Centers toll-free at 1-800-222-1222.
+To report poison-related emergencies: Call the American Association of Poison Control Centers (AAPCC) toll-free at 1-800-222-1222.

 Chemical Threat Information – Learn what chemical agents are and how they can be released.
 You can also learn the possible signs of a chemical attack and what you should do if you’ve been exposed.
 (Ready.gov)